weltliteratur/vossanto/special_cases.md

   perfume is no Chanel
   No. [link](https://vossanto.weltliteratur.net/timeline/#0889510_0)
   <!-- three in one: more than one, negation, sex change -->
-- Stephen Colbert Isn't the New Letterman—He's the New Charlie Rose.
+- Stephen Colbert Isn't the New Letterman — He's the New Charlie Rose.
+- But their showcase wines are meant for the well heeled they want to be the **Bordeaux** of *California* not the **Beaujolais**.

 Plural forms
 ---------------------